 The gold fever had just set in there.
 The whole town was in an uproar of confusion.
 Excitable men had given up their ordinary work, or shut their shops, and gone off to the diggings.
 Ships were lying idle in the bay, having been deserted by their crews, who had gone to the same point of attraction, and new arrivals were constantly swelling the tide of gold-seekers.
 Here Will Osten found his father's agent-a staid old gentleman of Spanish extraction, who, being infirm, as well as old, was fever-proof.
-Being somewhat taciturn, however, and rendered irritable by the upheavings of social life which were going on around him, he only vouchsafed the information that the estate which belonged to the late Mr. Osten was near the gold-field; that it was not a rich one by any means, and that his advice to Will was to go and see it for himself.
+Being somewhat taciturn, however, and rendered irritable by the upheavings of social life which were going on around him, he only vouchsafed the information that the estate which belonged to the late Mr. Osten was near the gold-field; that it was not the nixt arse-Thus his t for time both, near rived ound -took San vhole table their were their tion, tide her's tion, oroof. lered were hforlate not a rich one by any means, and that his advice to Will was to go and see it for himself.
 Accepting the advice, our hero expended the greater part of his remaining cash in purchasing provisions, etc., for the journey to the Sacramento River.
-By steamer they accomplished the first part of it, and on horseback progressed north-eastward until they drew near to the mighty mountain range named the Sierra Nevada.
+By steamer they accomplished the first part of it, and on horseback progressed north-eastward until they drew near to the mighty in juntain range named the Sierra Nevada.